lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 Tap on `Ctrl-C` to stop the `ping`.

-TODO: How to install SSH key on PinePhone
+TODO: How to install SSH key and the above script on PinePhone via SD card or Bluetooth

 When we press PinePhone's power button to switch off PinePhone, we'll see ths amusing message...